sourcehold/sourcehold-maps/structure/README.md

 The python-package [construct](https://construct.readthedocs.io/en/latest/) is basically a python-only version of kaitai.
 The main advantage of this package is that it can not only parse, but also write files.

 ## map_structure.h
-C description of the map file format.
+C-like description of the map file format.
+Due to different map versions, which is hard specify concise in C, we refere to [structure/kaitai](#structure/kaitai).